Cxmrykk/briar-protocol/README.md

 #### Goals:

-For the current version:
+For the current release:

 - Server implementation

 #### Deriving Projects:

-In the near future, I may start working on:
+In the future, I may decide to work on:

 - Packet sniffer using the client/server implementation
 - High level client library